user needs to edit the HTML coding

 If the user could share a link and details about the specific element that needs fixing (including info about how the Facebook link was originally configured), I can look to see whether there's a way to fix without resorting to a child theme.

-#2 Updated by Marilyn Weber over 2 years ago
+#2 Updated by Marilyn Weber almost 3 years ago

 "Thank you so much for looking into it.
 Our page is using the Lucid Theme.
 In it, it gives the option to add a social media button (image below).
 I think what may have happened is one of the our installed plug-ins overrode it somehow, which has happened once before.
 However, we need those plug-ins for our site to operate accessibility features so I can’t delete them.
 Currently the HTML code looks like this: